 4. Bottom Shape.
 While the MC5 has a sharp forefoot, once above the waterline the hull is pushed out dramatically by a wide hard chine which maximizes living space in the forward cabin.
 The hull bottom warps from a remarkably high angle at the stem to low deadrise angle about a third of the way back from the bow.
 This provides a lot of lift and makes the boat go faster than she would otherwise.
 It also means that the cabin sole of the master can be carried far outboard.
 By strategically placing the stringers under the double bed in the master the designers have been able to allow a step-down at the foot of the bed which becomes the controlling 6'1" (1.85 m) of headroom in the master.

 Rated for Offshore Work.
-She carries a EC "B" rating for 14 people, which means the boat is designed for use with up to 14 people aboard offshore in conditions up to, and including, wind force 8.
-That is a "fresh gale" with winds to 40 knots and seas running 18 to 25 feet (5.5 m to 7.6 m).
-This rating places the MC5 in some very good company and essentially means that she can be used in most any condition short of a hurricane.
+The MC5 carries an EC "B" rating for 14 people, which means the boat is designed for use with up to 14 people aboard offshore in conditions up to, and including, wind force 8.
+That is a "fresh gale" with winds to 40 knots and seas running 18 to 25' (5.5 m to 7.6 m).
+This rating places the MC5 in some very good company and essentially means that she can be used in most or any condition short of a strong storm.

 Long Range Cruising.
-While the MC5 is not billed as a long range cruiser, and Beneteau actually has the Swift line expressly designed for that purpose, the fact is that with her "wave splitting" bow and her relatively flat sections aft she provides comfort and stability.
+While the MC5 is not built as a long range cruiser, the fact is that with her "wave splitting" bow and her relatively flat sections aft she provides comfort and stability.
 We think she would make a fine extended cruising boat, limited only by her quite modest 344 gal.
 (1,300 L) fuel capacity, which in many ways defines this vessel.

 The bow has a good-sized work area for anchoring and an open bow pulpit for bow-in mooring.
 We'd place a big cleat forward of the windlass for the anchor rode.